Baseball Mode

 For example, if a pitcher gives up 20 earned runs in 100 innings pitched, their ERA would be 1.80.

-Why is The Baseball ERA Stat Important?
+Why is ERA Important?

 ERA is an important statistic because it provides a measure of a pitcher's effectiveness in preventing runs from being scored.
 A low ERA indicates that a pitcher is doing a good job of keeping batters from scoring.
 A high ERA suggests that a pitcher is struggling to get batters out.